ISoledadSS/ISoledadSS/README.md

 ### Currently

 - Studying for the CFA Program
-- Master's in IT at INFOTEC
+- Master's in Data Science at INFOTEC